tanriol/libftdi1-sys/README.md

 # Features
 * `libusb1-sys`: depend on `libusb1-sys` and use real `libusb` types instead of placeholders.
 This makes it possible to interact directly with the underlying `libusb` structures.
+* `vendored`: build a custom copy of `libftdi` instead of using the system one.
+Note that this includes LGPL code in your build.
 * `bindgen`: Generate bindings to `libftdi` at compile time.

 # Contributing